How a Redis Cache Key Missing One Field Leaked Client Data Across Tenants for 72 Hours

 # Any cache SET that doesn't match a known pattern raises in staging

-The immediate fix was straightforward — prefix every cache key with tenant_id.
+The immediate fix was prefixing every cache key with tenant_id.
+We picked the

-We chose the tenant UUID (not the integer PK) specifically to prevent enumeration: an attacker
+tenant UUID over the integer PK specifically to prevent enumeration; an attacker who can

-who can influence a cache key should not be able to guess another tenant's key by incrementing an integer.
+influence a cache key should not be able to guess another tenant's key by incrementing an int.

-We considered row-level security in PostgreSQL as the "real" fix — making it structurally
+We also considered Postgres row-level security as the "real" fix, so it would be structurally

-is omitted.
-We'll get there.
-But RLS requires a schema migration and careful testing across 40+
+clause went missing.
+We want to get there.
+It's a schema migration and careful testing across

-query sites.
-The cache key fix was safe, isolated, and deployable in under an hour.
+40+ query sites, though, and the cache key fix was safe and deployable inside an hour.
+RLS

-The second layer we added: a cache key registry.
-Every valid cache key shape is declared in a central manifest.
-In staging, any cache write using an unregistered pattern raises an exception.
-This turns "someone wrote a cache key without tenant scope" from a silent production bug into a CI failure.
+The second layer was a cache key registry.
+Every valid cache key shape lives in a central manifest.
+Any cache write in staging that uses an unregistered pattern raises.
+That turns "someone wrote a cache key without tenant scope" from a silent production bug into a CI failure, which is where this class of problem belongs.

 CACHE KEY AUDIT IN CI PIPELINE